 Please make your own flight reservations to Porto [OPO].

-Trip Package rate will be adjusted if you choose to room elsewhere, or want your own single room at Pousada.
+Trip Package rate will be adjusted if you choose to room elsewhere.
+Pousada is a youth hostel, therefore affordable, therefore you will encounter youth.

 DROP-IN RATE AVAILABLE FOR PORTUGUESE PARTICIPANTS.

 FOR DETAILS ON TOTAL COST AND TO RESERVE YOUR SPACE : Please write to firstname.lastname@example.org

 Portuguese participants may pay in Euros or dollars on first day but please RSVP to hold space.

 TRAVEL IS AT YOUR OWN RISK.
 Please provide your own travel and health insurance.

 DR. MARIANNE ROGOFF is the author of the memoir Silvie’s Life (Zenobia Press, 1995), which was translated by Gradiva, Lisbon, in 2006, the Pushcart Prize nominated collection Love Is Blind in One Eye: 7 Stories (Shebooks, 2016),and many travel stories, essays, and book reviews.
-Her novella-in-flash Apprehension made the Short List for the International Bath Flash Fiction Award in 2017.
-She teaches Writing & Literature at California College of the Arts, and has been leading Studio-Workshop Trips for Writers since 2004.
+She teaches in the MFA in Creative Writing program at Dominican University of California, the Department of Writing & Literature at California College of the Arts, and has been leading Studio-Workshop Trips for Writers since 2004.